 Over the years, Excelsior has continued to thrive as a lakeside community, with a mix of residential and commercial development.
 It has maintained its small-town charm, with a historic downtown area featuring a variety of shops, restaurants, and other businesses.

-Some specific things that Excelsior is known for include its historic downtown area, with a variety of shops, restaurants, and other businesses; its many festivals and events, such as the Excelsior Art Fair and the Excelsior Apple Day; and its variety of outdoor activities, such as boating, fishing, and hiking.
+Some specific things that Excelsior is known for are its historic downtown area, with a variety of shops, restaurants, and other businesses; its many festivals and events, such as the Excelsior Art Fair and the Excelsior Apple Day; and its variety of outdoor activities, such as boating, fishing, and hiking.

 Things to do in Excelsior MN